Attention Federal Disaster Responders!

 You will likely encounter hazardous and emotionally gripping conditions.
 Accidents, illnesses, or exposures can occur.
 Risks for gastrointestinal illness, dehydration, overexertion, and illness spread by skin and wound infections will likely increase.

 Your personal health and safety is our #1 goal; make it yours as well.

 General Health and Safety Guidelines

-Don't perform beyond your ability to do so safely.
-Lift heavy objects with a
+- Don't perform beyond your ability to do so safely.
+Lift heavy objects with a buddy.

-Rest and relax when you can without feeling guilty.
-You'll need to recharge to
+- Rest and relax when you can without feeling guilty.
+You'll need to recharge to go on.

 Food and Water Safety